Inside the Multi-Billion Dollar Battle Royale Over Music-Streaming Royalties

 Many insist that streamers, particularly Spotify, could be profitable if they tried.
 Yet they are locked in such a tenacious battle for market share that growth trumps all other considerations.
 This ground war between the streaming services has led to dozens of different plans — including ad-supported, a.k.a. free models — all of which mean less money for musicians and songwriters.

-“It makes no sense,” one music executive says.
+“It makes no sense,” says Milana Lewis, CEO of the distribution and payments platform Stem.
 “The price of everything else on earth is going up, and they all keep finding new ways to make subscriptions cheaper” via family and student plans, bundling and other initiatives.
-Another insists, “They’re giving away their profits with these discounts.”
+Another exec insists, “They’re giving away their profits with these discounts.”

 Why is growth so important?
 Obviously because it’s what Wall Street and investors expect, but also “because tech companies all want to upsell other things,” one music executive says.